micheam/go-gmbapi/README.md

 **!!DO NOT USE THIS!!**

-This library was created to represent the idea of implementation.
+This library was created to represent an implementation idea.
+It is not yet fully functional, so please do not use it.
-It is not yet feature ready and should not be used.
+-> It is already archived and no maintenance is planned.

 ## Requirements
 `go 1.14~`